📚 About Us

 Important Notice

 PreventCalculator.com is an independent educational resource and is not affiliated with the American Heart Association (AHA), the American College of Cardiology (ACC), or any medical institution.
 The PREVENT™ name belongs to the American Heart Association.
-Our calculators implement the published equations for educational purposes.
+Our calculators implement the published equations for educational purposes, are reviewed against the original source publications by our editorial team, and are not a substitute for professional medical advice.
 Always consult a qualified healthcare provider for medical decisions.
+Have a question or spot an error?
+Contact us at hello@preventcalculator.com.